NiclO1337/pp5-cats-vs-dogs/README.md

 - Fine tuning hyperparameters will significantly improve the models accuracy.
   - Test the model with base settings and then attempt to increase the score.

+- Training the model with images that has higher resolution with improve accuracy.
+  - Create datasets with different image quality, then train and test the model with each dataset.

 ## The rationale to map the business requirements to the Data Visualizations and ML tasks